logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/configuring-integration-with-hp-quality-center/setting-up-the-connection-with-quality-center/_index.md

 TestArchitect Client connects to a Quality Center server using your repository’s login information.

-**Important:** Note that, as a prerequisite, an account must exist on Quality Center with a user name identical to that with which you are logged in to the TestArchitect repository to be connected.
+{{<important>}} Note that, as a prerequisite, an account must exist on Quality Center with a user name identical to that with which you are logged in to the TestArchitect repository to be connected.

 ![](/images/TA_Help/Images/accountQC.png)